 As usual in these parts, our minivan had been met by a collection of local hill-tribe women waiting for a trekking group heading to their home village of Ta Phin.
 The deal being they’ll accompany you on the hike, point out various things of interest on the way, of course, pose for photos and on arrival attempt to sell you some of their embroideries in return.
 As we were hiking to their village it seemed a reasonable exchange and they proved fun and interesting company on route answering all our questions about their culture and lifestyle while showing us uses for the track-side plants such as indigo and hemp as well as identifying the various crops we came across.

 As our destination, Ta Phin is a mixed village our trekking party correspondingly consisted of a group of spectacularly clad Red Dzao women with a couple of Black Hmong girls tagging along.
 Interestingly, though they shared the same home village, Dzao and Hmong languages are mutually unintelligible so they communicated with each other mainly in Vietnamese.

 Our local guide had chosen an excellent route for our Sapa trek following a thankfully, mainly flat path winding its way through the valley with ever-changing vistas and several small villages to visit on route.
 Hiking time at a gentle pace with plenty of stops on the way was around 6 hours so we arrived in Ta Phin in time for a late lunch of grilled pork and noodles in the local village cafe.

-As our transport met us in the village and we’d started hiking early this left us time for a drive down to Lao Chai – a Black Hmong village – where an old mate of ours is running the spectacularly situated Eco Palms House – an absolutely perfect spot for a few ‘apres trek’ cold ones!
+As our transport met us in the village and we’d started hiking early this left us time for a drive down to Lao Chai – a Black Hmong village – where an old mate of ours is running the spectacularly situated Eco Palms House – an absolutely perfect spot for an ‘apres trek’ cold one!